Mothra: Shōwa era (1961–1968)

-Heisei (1992–1998)
+Heisei era (1992–1998)

+Mothra, as she appears in Godzilla vs. Mothra (1992).

 1992's Godzilla vs. Mothra portrays Mothra as a guardian of the Earth who presided over an advanced civilization over 12,000 years ago.
-When the civilization created a device designed to control the Earth's climate, the Earth responded by creating the Black Mothra, Battra, which Mothra defeated, but not before the civilization was wiped out.
-Mothra's egg is later discovered in 1992 on Infant Island by the Marutomo real estate agency, which seeks to exploit it and Mothra's priestesses for profit.
-The egg hatches during a fight between Godzilla and a resurrected Battra, and the larva later attacks Tokyo in order to save her priestesses.
-Mothra forms a cocoon around the National Diet Building, attains her adult form, then briefly fights Battra before joining forces with him in order to fight Godzilla.
-Battra dies in the attempt and Mothra pledges to fulfill her fallen comrade's role in preventing a meteorite from devastating the Earth in 1999.
+When the Cosmos' civilization created a device designed to control the Earth's climate, the Earth responded by creating the black ferocious male Mothra called Battra, which Mothra defeated and sealed in the Arctic Ocean, but not before the civilization was wiped out.
+Mothra's egg is later discovered in 1993 on Infant Island in Indonesia by the Marutomo company, which seeks to exploit it and the Cosmos for profit.
+Mothra's egg hatches during a battle between Godzilla and Battra in his larval form, and Mothra in her larval form later attacks Tokyo in order to save her priestesses.
+Mothra forms a cocoon around the National Diet Building, metamorphoses into her imago form, then briefly fights Battra at Yokohama before joining forces with him in order to fight Godzilla.
+Battra is killed by Godzilla in the attempt and Mothra pledges to fulfill her fallen comrade's role in preventing a meteorite from devastating the Earth in 1999.

-In Godzilla vs. SpaceGodzilla, Mothra detected SpaceGodzilla's advance towards Earth and sends her priestesses to warn the planet of his arrival.
+In Godzilla vs. SpaceGodzilla (1994), Mothra detected SpaceGodzilla's advance towards Earth and sends the Cosmos to warn Miki Saegusa of his arrival on the planet.